MrPrakash-2001/MrPrakash-2001/README.md

 ### ✨ About Me

-I'm a Backend-Focused Full Stack Developer with a passion for building scalable, real-time web applications.
-Currently working as a **Junior Programmer Analyst at Srinsoft Technologies**, I specialize in crafting full-stack solutions using **Node.js**, **Angular**, **PostgreSQL**, and **MongoDB**.
+I'm a Backend-Focused Full Stack Developer currently working as a **Junior Programmer Analyst at Srinsoft Technologies**.
+I specialize in building scalable, real-time web applications using **Node.js**, **Angular**, **PostgreSQL**, and **MongoDB**.

-I’ve independently developed and delivered complete applications for internal use, such as:
-- A real-time **Assessment Tool** with full-screen monitoring and tab switch detection.
-- A **Document Management System (DMS)** with role-based workflow (upload → review → approval).
-- A comprehensive **Warehouse Management System** with modules for check-ins, shipments, and barcode integration.

 🔍 I focus on:
 - Writing clean, maintainable code
-- Fast learning & deep self-analysis
+- Fast learning & self-analysis
-- Delivering on time without compromising quality
+- Delivering projects on time with quality
-- Building both independently and within a team
+- Collaborating effectively in teams and working independently

 🚀 I’m currently learning:
-- **React**, **Docker**, and **AWS** to level up my DevOps and frontend skills
+- **React**, **Docker**, and **AWS** to expand my skills in frontend and DevOps

 🎯 Career Goal:
-To grow into a **Senior Backend/Full Stack Developer** role where I can drive performance, lead architecture decisions, and build real-time systems at scale.
+To grow into a **Senior Backend/Full Stack Developer** role where I can lead architecture decisions and build performant, real-time systems.

 ---